pounard/mailer/README.md

     * Index: SolR

+## Credits and licencing

+This code is licenced under the GPLv3.
+Please see the LICENCE file.

+Files under the lib/roundcube folder come from the Roundcube mail client.
+This code is licenced under the GPLv3 - All credits goes to their original authors.
+For more information about roundcube see http://roundcube.net/

 ## REST API specification

 REST API will work as we can expect it to work, using the four widely used